CartoDB/carto-react/UPGRADE.md

 ### MultipleSelectField

-This component add the `multiple selection` logic on top of SelectField component.
+This component adds the `multiple selection` logic on top of SelectField component.

 Instead of `<Select multiple /> ` you should use:
 `react-ui/src/components/atoms/MultipleSelectField`